-If you ever rode a bike for longer than five minutes, you know how essential the best cycling shorts are.
+You know how essential the best cycling shorts are if you ever rode a bike for longer than five minutes.
 As the last layer between you and your trusty saddle, padded cycling shorts perform a crucial function, letting you cycle for hours without chafing or saddle sores.

-There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here but not to worry, we also have the list of best bib shorts as well, should you be interested in those.
-Both type of cycling shorts have their benefits and drawbacks.
+There are two types of cycling shorts: waist shorts and bib shorts – we're covering the former here but not to worry, we also have the list of best bib shorts, should you be interested in those.
+Both types of cycling shorts have their benefits and drawbacks.

 Waist shorts have an elasticated waist, are often cheaper, and prove a popular choice for newer and casual cyclists.
-On the other hand, bib shorts are the choice of cyclists who cover longer distances, since these type of shorts stay up thanks to the comfortable supporting braces, but can make toilet stops more complicated.
+On the other hand, bib shorts are the choice of cyclists who cover longer distances since these shorts stay up thanks to the comfortable supporting braces but can make toilet stops more complicated.

 The Core range is Rapha’s more affordable range and while still not cheap, you get Rapha quality, which includes a supremely comfortable chamois, and that's the same Rapha chamois pad used in all of the brand’s Classic range.